codeslash21/explore_weather_trend/README.md

 This analysis is based on the `results.csv` file which contains average temperature data of the World and Delhi(India) city along with years.

+The details and findings of the analysis is in the `Explore_weather_trend.pdf` file.

 ### License:
 This project is under _MIT License_ see more in [LICENSE]()